 Introduction — Elder Law & Elder Care FAQs

 Navigating the legal aspects of aging and long-term care can feel overwhelming for families and caregivers.
-Whether you are planning for future needs, facing immediate challenges, or caring for someone you love, questions about elder care, guardianship, Medicaid, special needs planning, or elder abuse often arise at emotionally charged moments.
+Whether you are planning for the future, facing immediate health challenges, or caring for someone you love, questions about elder care, guardianship, Medicaid, special needs planning, or elder abuse often arise during emotionally charged moments.

 You are not alone.
-This FAQ page is designed to provide clear, practical answers to the questions we hear most often from New Jersey families in a compassionate, respectful way.
-We aim to help you understand your options, feel more confident in difficult decisions, and know when legal guidance might be appropriate.
+This FAQ page is designed to provide clear, practical answers to the questions we hear most often from New Jersey families.
+We aim to help you understand your options, feel more confident in difficult decisions, and, when appropriate, offer legal guidance in a compassionate, respectful way.
 Our Elder Law team is committed to helping you protect the dignity, comfort, and well-being of your loved ones.

-If your question isn’t answered here or you are unsure how it applies to your situation, please reach out — we are here to listen and help.
+Below, I have listed many of my clients’ frequently asked questions about elder law, along with my answers, which you may find helpful.
+If your question isn’t answered here or you are unsure how it applies to you, please reach out — we are here to listen, consult, and help.

 General Elder Law Questions